For GPs For Optometrists Events About Us Contact Us

 Cataract Surgery is available at Clarity.

-You can self-fund, take advantage of our 0% finance package or use private medical insurance to pay for your treatment.
+You can self-fund, or take advantage of our finance packages available to pay for your treatment.